Kozmik-77/SmallConvert-Your-Local-Image-Converter/README.md

 ## Usage

-1. Choose the target format.
+1. First, choose your target format.
+(DOCX, PDF, PNG and JPG)
 2. Drag one or more files onto the drop area.

-Converted files are saved next to the originals.
-Existing files are never overwritten – a `(1)` suffix is added instead.
-Transparent areas become white when converting to JPG.
+The results will appear on the same folder as the original.

 ## Building from source